dcos/demos/jupyterlab/1.11/README.md

 ```

-4. Prepare MNIST Dataset in CSV format and store on HDFS from Terminal
+4. Prepare MNIST Dataset in CSV format and store on HDFS from the notebook's Terminal

 ``` bash
 eval \